Specialist Diabetic Foot Care

-In England, there are 3.1million diabetics which account for 1 in every 14 people.
+In England, there are 3.1 million people with diabetes which account for 1 in every 14 people.
 It is proposed that a further 850,000 people in England live with undiagnosed diabetes.

-Due to the effects of diabetes on the body, it is important that diabetic get their feet checked by a healthcare professional such as a podiatrist or have annual screenings with their diabetes specialist practice nurse as a minimum.
+Due to the effects of diabetes on the body, it is important that those with diabetes get their feet checked by a healthcare professional such as a podiatrist or have annual screenings with their diabetes specialist practice nurse as a minimum.

 Assessments & Treatments

 A visual check for breakage, damage or increased pressure points will be identified to prevent any risk of ulceration.

 Foot circulation will be checked by palpating the two-foot pulses (dorsalis pedis and posterior tibial artery) and then further with an ultrasound Doppler to check the rhythm of the pulses for adequate blood flow and potential risks.

 Testing of nerves to the feet for pain, light touch, and vibration to see if there is loss of nerve innervation to the feet.

 Finally, your podiatrist will give you advice to maintain healthy feet, such as recommending the best footwear for your foot type, creams to use and how often you should come for treatment and assessment.

 ● Diabetic ulceration